lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

--   Innes, *Creating the Commonwealth*
+-   Peterson, *The Price of Redemption*.
--   Peterson, *The Price of Redemption*
+-   Innes, *Creating the Commonwealth*.

 ### September 14 (Week 3): Money and markets